 If you are just starting your business or are thinking of launching a new brand, you should consider the following features of strong & weak trademarks when creating and selecting your trademark.
+It is easier to obtain trademark registration for strong trademarks than weak trademarks.

 The strongest trademarks are those that are “coined” (e.g. invented) words.
 These would be words that do not have any inherent meaning on their own.
 For example, KODAK® and XEROX® would be examples of strong trademarks as they are coined words and do not provide any suggestion of the type of product or service the business provides under these names.